 The Preventing Perinatal Depression (PRE-D) research study is funded by the National Institute of Mental Health (NIMH) and is conducted by UT Southwestern Medical Center.

 The purpose of this study is to develop new methods for women who have previously experienced depression and are attempting to become pregnant or are pregnant.
 Women who have suffered from depression and are pregnant are at higher risk for a major depressive episode, both during pregnancy and in the postpartum period.
 Many women are apprehensive about continuing antidepressant medication and prefer to monitor symptoms and/ or initiate depression-specific psychotherapy (e.g., Cognitive-Behavioral Therapy), which is as effective as antidepressant medication in decreasing depressive symptoms and can reduce depressive relapse among responders.

-Patients who signed the consent form and are eligible for the PRE-D study will enter the experimental phase and will be randomized into two groups:
+Patients who signed the consent form and are eligible for the Preventing Perinatal Depression (PRE-D) study will enter the experimental phase and will be randomized into two groups:

 - Clinician-Assisted Internet Monitoring (C-AIM) consisting of six in-clinic sessions followed by 10 web-based sessions.

 - Cognitive Therapy Fundamentals (CT-F) consisting of six in-clinic sessions followed by 10 web-based C-AIM sessions and Preventive Cognitive Therapy sessions.

 This innovative online symptom monitoring system will assist her in recognizing her depressive symptoms, increase awareness, enhance safety, and encourage treatment seeking when needed.
 After the experimental phase, the follow-up phase will last approximately 16 months, and involve online assessments via C-AIM.